eurohlam/javabank/README.md

 Added support of some mountebank features that are missed in the original project:
 - ability to create an imposter with https protocol
-- behaviors: wait and copy
+- behaviors: wait, repeat and copy